Archive old data

 Note

-Before archiving old partitions, create the Backups folder where the Orders_2018.bak file will be stored.
+Before you archive old partitions, create the Backups folder where the Orders_2018.bak file will be stored.

 To archive old partitions: